 - The hazardous waste is reclaimed under a contractual agreement.

 - The agreement specifies the type of waste involved and the frequency of pickup.

 - The agreement specifies that vehicles to be used to transport the waste to the recycling facility and to deliver regenerated material to the generator are owned and operated by the reclaimer.

 - The generator maintains a copy of the reclamation agreement in its files for at least three years after termination of the agreement.

 Storage - Satellite Accumulation

-Limited quantities of hazardous waste can be stored at or near their point of generation, under the control of the operator of the process generating the waste.
+Limited quantities of hazardous waste can be stored near their point of generation, under the control of the operator of the process generating the waste.
 These storage areas are referred to as satellite accumulation areas.
 When a container of hazardous waste becomes full or when the allowable quantity of waste for a satellite accumulation area is reached, waste must be moved to a centralized storage area.
 These centralized storage areas are commonly referred to as less than 90 day or less than 180 day storage areas.
 The number of days signifies how long the waste can remain in the storage area.
 LQGs may store hazardous waste for up to 90 days, while SQGs can store hazardous waste for up to 180 days.

 Although requirements may vary in some states, satellite accumulation includes hazardous waste stored at SQG and LQG facilities that meets the following criteria (40 CFR 262.34(c)):